UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 In a performance full of pace, power and potential, Agbonlahor, partnered by Jermaine Defoe, tore the German defence asunder, creating havoc in the opposition backline and had a goal disallowed.
 It was an all too brief glimpse of a promise never to be fulfilled though.
 He would make a mere two further appearances for England.
 His international career had peaked.
 Strange to say, but at the tender age of just 23, a not too similar trend occurred in his domestic football.

-At the end of the 2008-09 season, he was named as the PFA Young Player of the Year, and there was talk of a big money bid from Arsenal for his services, but it never materialised, and Agbonlahor stayed in Birmingham.
+At the end of the 2008-09 season, there was talk of a big money bid from Arsenal but it never materialised.
 The chance wouldn’t come again.
 As with England, his peak was nearly passed.
-The following term would be his most prolific, scoring 16 times, but in the subsequent eight years, he would only muster another 36 goals in total.
+The following term would be his most prolific, scoring 16 times.
+In the subsequent eight years, he would only muster another 36 goals in total.
 There would be a renaissance of sorts in the 2012-13 season when an imaginative partnership with Christian Benteke brought nine of those 36 strikes, but again it was gone all too quickly.

 As Villa declined, so did the fortunes of Agbonlahor.
-Relegation followed in 2015-16 and Agbonlahor was photographed smoking a shisha pipe on an alledgedly alcohol-fuelled holiday in Dubai, and then later with nitrous oxide balloons.
-For a local boy being seen under such circumstances as the club plunged out of the top division, it was hardly the sort of things that fans would consider appropriate.
+Relegation followed in 2015-16 and Agbonlahor was photographed smoking a shisha pipe on an allegedly alcohol-fuelled holiday in Dubai.
+For a local boy being seen under such circumstances as the club plunged out of the top division, it was hardly something fans would consider appropriate.

-A period in the Championship may well have been the sort of opportunity to rekindle a striker’s goalscoring drive, being pitched against supposedly inferior defences, but things didn’t pan out that way for Agbonlahor.
+A period in the Championship may well have been the opportunity to rekindle a striker’s goalscoring drive, being pitched against inferior defences, but things didn’t pan out that way.
 He scored just once in 14 games.
-He was slightly redeemed however as that solitary strike was another that came against Villa’s cross city rivals.
-In the final analysis though it was a pitifully small return, and the following season saw another single goal added to his tally.
+He was slightly redeemed however as that solitary strike was another that came against Villa’s cross-city rivals.
+In the final analysis, though it was a pitifully small return, and the following season saw another single goal added to his tally.
 The end game, with him being released, was surely no surprise to anyone.